-We are transitioning from a Google Search Appliance to Google Custom Search Engines.
-The Appliance will be removed from service 30 June 2013.
+We have moved from a Google Search Appliance to Google Custom Search Engines.
+The Appliance was removed from service at the end of June, 2013.
 The old GSA documentation is still available.

 We are using Google Custom Search Engines, a Google-hosted service, to search our web pages.
 This searches a subset of Google’s index based on domain names or URL patterns.
 To be included in our campus search your pages must: